44yyyy/SOAR-EDR-Project/README.md

 ## Objective

 This project was designed to demonstrate the development and deployment of automated security workflows using LimaCharlie (Endpoint Detection and Response) and Tines (Security Orchestration, Automation, and Response), configuring and linking these platforms to simulate real-time threat detection and response.
 By automating actions such as alerting through communication platforms and endpoint containment, this project highlights the operational benefits of integrating detection and response tools with automation.
-Ultimately, this hands-on implementation deepened my understanding of incident response, threat intelligence, and the role of automation in modern security operations and its role for smooth scaling.
+Ultimately, this hands-on implementation deepened my understanding of incident response, threat intelligence, and the role of automation in modern security operations.

 ### Skills Learned